QMSS-G5063-2022/Group_J_Climate_Economics/README.md

 Our group is interested in how climate change has impacted countries around the world economically and in terms of development.
 Our research questions include:
 How do climate disasters impact gdp/capita, and if/how this relationship changes with the frequency of nature of the observed climate disasters?

-How have climate disasters impacted country development with regards to poverty rate, population rate, and/or agricultural production: what patterns are observed between development indicators and climate change?
+How have climate disasters impacted country development with regards to economic growth, well being indicators, and/or agricultural production: what patterns are observed between development indicators and climate change?

 Overall, we are interested in showing what climate indicators appear to impact economic development and population well-being and to do this we'll be using the =World Bank and EM-DAT data further detailed below.